bengfarrell/benfarrell-blog/content/blog/2024-09-19-lasers_and_halftones.md

 ![Honeycomb laser collapse](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/2024/09/honeycomb-laser-collapse.jpg)
 *Honeycomb laser collapse: a dramatic re-imagining generated with Adobe Firefly text to image*

 So, I added a third (and last feature) called "Max shape radius".
-Think of it like this, every atomic shape in a halftone pattern has a size (and therefore a radius).
+Think of it like this: every atomic shape in a halftone pattern has a size (and therefore a radius).
 The darker the color in the image, the larger this shape will be and probably a little to close to its neighbors.
 On a digital image, there's really nothing wrong when these shapes overlap or slightly touch each other.

 ![a dark cluster](https://d2ypg8o05lff0b.cloudfront.net/wp-content/uploads/2024/09/dark-halftone.png)

 *Halftones generated from a darker section of an image with make the halftone shapes larger and closer together*

-But when you're cutting holes with a laser cutter, as fine as the cutting beam is, if the shapes are too close together, you're just unintentionally carving out large pieces of the image.
-Worse, if you have a circle of dark areas enclosing a light area, well guess what, it's a physical object, so everything enclosed just falls out.
+But when you're cutting holes with a laser cutter, as fine as the cutting beam is...well.
+HONEYCOMB LASER COLLAPSE.

 So this new "Max shape radius" slider says - "Hey, if pure black gets represented by a shape that's 100% of the possible size, let's limit the possible size to some percentage of that maximum size".